Mental Illness Wants You To Be Alone…

 As I mentioned earlier, the Dalai Lama puts this isolation down to our self-centred living and once again, I’m in full agreement.
-It happens in two ways, our self focused motivation and the subtle uncomfort of the world it creates.
+It happens in two ways; our self focused motivation and the subtle discomfort of the world it creates.

 All of that I, I, I is subtly and slowly isolating, on both a global and personal scale.
 Constantly thinking about ourselves leaves little time to think about or connect meaningfully with others.
-Not to mention, such self-centred thinking increases things like anxiety because most of our self-thought is thinking about the future, about what we don’t have and how we’re going to get it, and most of the time we worry about that stuff.
+Not to mention, such self-centred thinking increases issues like anxiety because most of our self-thought is thinking about the future.
+About what we don’t have and how we’re going to get it.
+And most of the time we worry about that stuff.

 Part two of the problem takes it from the personal to societal.
-It is more likely than not, that our self focused thinking is imbued by our self-centred society, one that focuses on money above all else, but I’m actually talking about a different problem.
+It is more likely than not, that our self focused thinking is imbued by our self-centred society.
+One that focuses on money above all else.

 So, we can see there are many reasons for this rapid rise in loneliness and it is no coincidence that reports of mental illness have risen at the same time.
 Mental illness and loneliness struck up a deal to take over the world together, and so far there’s been no stopping them.